Bredon Homology of Partition Complexes: Introduction

-Throughout the paper, $G$ is a finite group and $p$ is a prime.
-We use ``space'' to mean a simplicial set, and we often do not distinguish between a category and its nerve, trusting in context to clarify which is under discussion.
-When we refer to a $G$-space $X$, we mean a simplicial $G$-set.
-We choose a model for a free, contractible $G$-space $EG$, and if $X$ is a $G$-space, we write $X_{hG}$ for the unreduced Borel construction $(EG\times X)/G$.
-If $X$ has a basepoint and the basepoint is fixed by the $G$-action, we write $X_{\hobased G}$ for the reduced Borel construction $\left(EG_{+}\wedge X\right)/G$.

-We regard partitions of $\n$ as corresponding to equivalence classes of an equivalence relation $\sim$.
-If there is more than one partition being discussed, we write $x\sim_{\lambda}y$ to specify that the partition $\lambda$ is being used.

-In Sections~\ref{section: background on Bredon homology} and~\ref{section: mackey functors}, we give background on Bredon homology and cohomology and Mackey functors, and we state the key properties that we use and prove some basic results.
-Section~\ref{section: background on approximations} reviews approximation theory from \cite{A-D} and proves Proposition~\ref{proposition: all p-groups}, an initial approximation result for Bredon homology and cohomology.
-Section~\ref{section: pruning} discusses how to discard (``prune'') subgroups from an approximating collection.
-Section~\ref{section: fixed point sets} shows that most $p$-subgroups of $\Sigma_{n}$ have contractible fixed point sets and identifies those that may not (Proposition~\ref{proposition: bad subgroups}), and then Section~\ref{section: isotropy subgroups} studies centralizers of such groups with a view to acquiring the algebraic input for Proposition~\ref{proposition: algebraic pruning criterion}.
+\mbox{}\\ In Sections~\ref{section: background on Bredon homology} and~\ref{section: mackey functors}, we give background on Bredon homology and cohomology and Mackey functors, and we state the key properties that we use and prove some basic results.
+Section~\ref{section: background on approximations} reviews approximation theory from \cite{A-D} and proves Proposition~\ref{proposition: family}, the initial approximation result for Bredon homology and cohomology.
+Section~\ref{section: pruning} discusses how to discard subgroups from an approximating collection.

+Section~\ref{section: fixed point sets} shows that most $p$-subgroups of $\Sigma_{n}$ have contractible fixed point spaces and Proposition~\ref{proposition: bad subgroups} identifies those that may not (``problematic'' subgroups).
+Section~\ref{section: isotropy groups} collects some elementary results about the isotropy groups of~$\Pcal_{n}$.
+Then Section~\ref{section: centralizers and involutions} studies centralizers of problematic subgroups inside isotropy groups of~$\Pcal_{n}$, with a view to acquiring the algebraic input for Proposition~\ref{proposition: algebraic pruning criterion}.